 Whilst the diagram above shows the high level data filtered by office (which certainly highlights some differences that our analysts would want to look at more closely), one of the most interesting ways to filter the data in this macro attribute is by role - specifically looking at the differences in the perception across these areas from the senior leadership team in comparison to those within the agile teams themselves.
 That can often be a very powerful tool when it comes to change management as a senior team will commonly have a very different perception (and sentiment) around certain capabilities.

-The fifth blog in our five-part series will focus on the final macro-attribute, Culture of Innovation, and will look at how all of these pillars support a Culture of Innovation in order to drive genuine speed to market.
+The fifth blog in our five-part series focusses on the final macro-attribute, Culture of Innovation, and will look at how all of these pillars support a Culture of Innovation in order to drive genuine speed to market.